 If you’re in a growth marketing team this problem falls within one of the 6 buckets:

 - THINK: No new ideas in the funnel

 - ACQUIRE: Figuring out how to bring in more leads and potential customers into the funnel by targeting different audiences and showcasing different features of your product.

 - CONVERT: Optimizing the customer journey to help move people from prospect to customer by getting them to take action.

 - RETAIN: Keeping customers coming back for more and look for new ways to extend your customer’s lifecycle.

 - ADVOCATE: Find new ways to connect your current customers to potential customers, and lower costs through referrals.

 - CASH IN: Make more money.

-An agenda creates structure and sets expectations.
+Finalizing meeting agenda ideas creates structure and sets expectations.
 Are we going to spend the meeting talking about Molly’s birthday and signing a card?
 No. The agenda keeps us from wasting time like this.
 (Sorry Molly… I’m sure you’re lovely.)